openconfig/kne/docs/create_topology.md

 Creating a topology takes 3 main steps:

 1. Cluster deployment

-1. Additional controller deployment
+2. Additional controller deployment

-1. Topology creation
+3. Topology creation

 ## Deploy a cluster

-The first step when using KNE is to deploy a kubernetes cluster.
+The first step when using KNE is to deploy a Kubernetes cluster.
 This can be done using the `kne deploy` command.

 ```bash